Mayor, Police Chief discuss 'Operation Safe Summer,' initiative to curb crime in Baton Rouge

 Chief Paul said a total of 150 officers will participate in "Operation Safe Summer."

-The Chief also urged members of the community to continue to report any criminal activities they see to Crime Stoppers at (225) 344-7867 or to contact the Baton Rouge Police Department.
+The Chief also encouraged members of the community to work alongside these officers by continuing to report any criminal activities they see to Crime Stoppers at (225) 344-7867 or by contacting the Baton Rouge Police Department.

 Summer officially begins on June 20 and ends on September 22.